 All adults in charge of or in contact with children or young people should know what to do if they suspect that someone is being physically, emotionally or sexually abused or neglected, or if someone tells them that this is happening.
-Ensure that you are familiar with the Safeguarding policy; copies of which are located on the school website, in the Policy File in the Headteachers office and in the ROC file in a locked filing cabinet.
-Any request policies will be provided as a printed copy.
+Ensure that you are familiar with the Safeguarding policy; copies of which are located on the school website and in the policy file in the Headteacher's office.
+On request you will be provided with a printed copy.